Rafael Núñez: Political career

 Later, under the government of Tomás Cipriano de Mosquera, he served as Minister of the Treasury.
 After participating briefly in the Convention of Ríonegro which would produce the Constitution of Rionegro as a representative of the state of Panama, he decided to leave the country in 1863.
 He first lived in New York City for two years, writing for a number of newspapers both in Colombia and in Spain.
 Then, he was appointed consul of the United States of Colombia in Le Havre by president Murillo Toro, and later, he was appointed as the Colombian Consul in Liverpool.

+He was a candidate in the 1875–76 Colombian presidential election.

 He returned to Colombia in 1876 at the center of a political fight.
 He had been nominated as a candidate for the presidency that year but did not win the election.
 He was elected as a senator for the State of Bolívar, however.
 From 1878 to 1888, he wrote hundreds of influential articles related to the constitutional reform for the newspapers La Luz and La Nación of Bogota, and 'El Porvenir' and El Impulso of Cartagena.
 He also wrote the lyrics for the Colombian national anthem.

 He was elected President of Colombia for the 1880–1882 presidential term.
 Again, in 1884, he was re-elected President of Colombia with the support of the Conservative Party, promoting a movement that he called the "Regeneration".